-Conservators who are involved in the restoration and preservation of Works Progress Administration (WPA) murals and those of close era may find the following recommendations and formula of interest.
+Conservators who are involved in the restoration and preservation of Works Progress Administration (WPA) murals and those of close era may find the following recommendations and formula regarding lead white in varnish, of interest.
 A photostatic copy of the undated pamphlet described below is in our library.

 A serious hazard and difficulty of mural conservators’ work when mural removal is necessary is dealing with the toxic and tough so-called “lead white adhesive.”
 This is usually a paste made of white lead carbonate and linseed oil.
 Lead carbonate accelerates the oxidation of linseed oil, hastening the hardening of the paste and producing a exceptionally hard and insoluble film.
 The following excerpt from a government WPA publication recommends, instead, the use of lead carbonate in resin for increased adhesion contributed by the tackiness of the resin but does not mention the role or benefit of the lead carbonate in this formula.